Convening Grants

 The grant application process is three-part:

-1. Before submitting a formal proposal to the Terra Foundation, prospective applicants must complete a letter of inquiry (LOI) using this link: Convening Grants Letter of Inquiry
+1. Before submitting a formal proposal to the Terra Foundation, prospective applicants must complete a letter of inquiry (LOI) using the following link: Convening Grants Letter of Inquiry

-2. After reviewing the letter of inquiry, the foundation may invite the submission of a formal online proposal.
+2. After reviewing the letter of inquiry, the foundation may invite the submission of an online formal grant proposal.

 3. Formal grant proposals undergo a review process before final decisions are made by the foundation’s Board of Directors.